Reviews You Can Rely On

 Our Verdict

 The simplistic and inexpensive De'Longhi Stilosa will get the job done if you want an entry-level machine.
 It's built well and easy to use, but its filter baskets are too small, resulting in smaller, weaker, and more bitter espresso shots.
 This machine also takes a while to start up and does not include a dual boiler system, though you can expect to spend hundreds of dollars if you're looking for a dual-boil espresso machine.
 All told, if a bargain is what you're looking for, and you don't need cafe-quality brewing, this machine may be the right one for you.
-See how this unit compares to the others we tested in our review of the best espresso machines.
+See how this unit compares to the others we tested in our review of espresso machines.

 REASONS TO BUY